 6.2 Second quantization

 6.3 Bosons and forces

 A handout with this information is distributed at the first lecture and is also available in pdf format .

-Lectures meet Mondays, Wednesdays and Thursdays from 16:30 to 17:20 in DSB B107, though I have been holding them in ABB-272 and will continue to do so (unless the attendance begins to make that room too small).
-Attendance to the lectures is not compulsory, but if you come I ask you to pay attention and not disrupt the class with personal conversation or social media.
+Lectures meet Mondays, Wednesdays and Thursdays from 16:30 to 17:20.
+They are officially in DSB B107, though I have been holding them in ABB-272 and will continue to do so (unless the attendance begins to make that room too small).
+Attendance to the lectures is certainly not compulsory, but if you come I do ask you to pay attention and not disrupt the class with personal conversation or social media.
 (My preference is to have our class be a laptop/smartphone-free zone.)
 I will do what I can to ensure that you do not have to gnaw your own arm off to stay awake.

 The course textbook is Subatomic Physics, by Henley and Garcia, and has been ordered at the bookstore.
-I use this sometimes for assignments and as an alternative point of view to my lecture notes (which my lectures will follow much more closely), so it is not obligatory to buy.
+I use this only occasionally for assignments and as an alternative point of view to my lecture notes (which my lectures will follow much more closely), so it is not obligatory to buy.

 A possible alternative reference often used for courses like this is Introduction to Elementary Particles by Griffiths, though this has more of a particle physics (as opposed to nuclear) spin and although it describes Feynman rules it does so without quantum field theory and so does not really explain why they are what they are.
 I also sometimes draw material from my own book, The Standard Model: A Primer, which aims to use the Standard Model as a vehicle for introducing quantum field theory at a level appropriate to an introductory graduate class.
 For quantum field theory a book with a relatively light touch is Quantum Field Theory in a Nutshell by Tony Zee, and David Tong has a good set of lecture notes (again at a graduate level) at his Cambridge University webpage.